jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/mount.rst

 .. note::

-   If the arm is folded and you can't access the bolts, you can force the arm to move despite the brakes.
-This is not something you should do too often but it can help during the setup: `YouTube video <https://www.youtube.com/shorts/wBXQduLbHdE>`_.
+   If the arm is folded, and you can't access the bolts, you can force the arm to move despite the brakes.
+This is not something you should do too often, but it can help during the setup: `YouTube video <https://www.youtube.com/shorts/wBXQduLbHdE>`_.

 Once the bolts are removed, the arm simply slides out using two grooves on its internal walls.
-Please note that the passive arm has counter weights in the patient's cart core column.
+Please note that the passive arm has counterweights in the patient's cart core column.
 When you remove the active arm (PSM or ECM), the corresponding SUJ passive arm will have a tendency to move up despite the brakes.
 You might want to strap the passive arm to the bottom of the cart to prevent this.